jayneani1/Project1-Portfolio/README.md

 - updated portfolio projects

 Post MVP:
-- animated javascript add ons.(ex in liana pens portfolio)
+- animated javascript add ons.(ex in liana penns portfolio)
 - creating unique backgrounds to have text written in/ around (like in linked inspo site)